If you can sing, play an instrument, or simply have a passion for music, you have thought of entering the world of music production at some point.

 - Once, DJ, you can start playing music at parties, nightclubs, and festivals to expose yourself and enjoy what you do

 How Do You Make a Living In The Music Industry?

-One of the biggest challenges of working in a market that is oversaturated is finding a way to reliably make money despite the challenge of facing other people.
-When it comes to the industry of music production there are several ways that you can make extra money or just make money to become successful over time.
+One of the biggest challenges of working in an oversaturated market is finding a way to make money despite the challenge of facing other people reliably.
+When it comes to music production, there are several ways that you can make extra money or make money to become successful over time.

 You can make money playing at local locations everywhere around you.
 Many artists start their careers by playing at local pubs, making music to set the mood, or as an opening act for more well-established bands.

-This is an easy way to gain both exposure, experience, and most importantly money to continue funding your growth in the music production industry.
+This is an easy way to gain exposure, experience, and, most importantly, money to continue funding your growth in the music production industry.

 The modern world means that you can create an online following through which you can gain significant exposure.
-Through partnership programs on YouTube, distribution through Spotify or just finding funding through Patreon many artists and DJs have found stable income to continually grow their careers.
+Through partnership programs on YouTube, distribution through Spotify, or just finding funding through Patreon, many artists and DJs have found stable income to grow their careers continually.

 Who Does a Music Producer Work With?

 Who a music producer works with varies greatly on what type of music they will be creating; they can either make music with their own unique sounds, work with a label to create an album, or work with others in the music industry to collaborate.

 Each one has its own advantages and can create many new avenues of exposure to many music producers.
 If the producer wants to release his own music under a different recording label, he needs to work with that label, discussing the release date, the cover art, and how many tracks would be on the completed album.